lbryio/lbry.com/content/faq/rewards.md

 ## What is the additional verification step? {#additional-verification}

 Accounts created from networks that have above average fraud rates or that make it difficult to detect fraud may require additional verification steps.
-Even after this step, some users and regions may not qualify for rewards and can use LBRY without them.
+Even after this step, some users and regions may not qualify for rewards.

 If this step is required, you will be notified when creating an account or entering the rewards area, which will then walk you through it.